natalijavukosavljevic/project/README.md

     http://localhost:8000/docs
     First sign up
     Then login
-    And add your access token in header Bearer <token>
+    And add your access token in Authorize section (upper right corner) as Bearer <access_token>